ButlerFuqua/butlerfuqua/README.md

 I'm fluent in `TypeScript/JavaScript`, and my favorite framework (ATM) is `Next.js`.
 I also love creating `API`s in `Node` & `TypeScript`.

-My dedication to coding began because ***I'm fascinating with providing something interactive to end users***.
+My dedication to coding began because ***I'm fascinated with providing something interactive to end users***.
 This gives me energy each day to learn more, produce more, and stick with anything.

 # Skills 🤹